Habitat Section

 Core Services

-• Manage Alaska’s Special Areas in accordance with legislative guidelines; prepare and update management plans for these areas.
+- Manage activities in Alaska’s Special Areas in accordance with legislative guidelines.